tpeterka/mpas-o-workflow/README.md

 ```

-### Run the workflow
+### Run the workflow with Henson

 You will use the spack environment you created earlier.
 You should not have a conda Compass environment active at this time.

-First time: create an `output.nc` file
+In `mpas-henson.py`, set the paths at lines 30 and 45 to point to your installation locations.

-Because of a quirk in the way that the MPAS-Ocean I/O works, there needs to be an `output.nc` file
+Because of the way NetCDF works, even for memory mode data transfers, there needs to be a valid netCDF file called
-on disk, otherwise the program will complain.
-Edit line 12 of `~/climate/mpas-o-workflow/mpas-henson.py` to set
-`passthru = True`
+`output.nc` on disk, otherwise the program will complain.
+For the first execution, set `passthru = True`

-In `/path_to/mpas-o-workflow/mpas-henson.py`, set the paths at lines 30 and 45 to point to your
-installation locations.
+in `mpas-henson.py` so that a file is produced on disk, and then leave the file
+there.
+Afterwards you may set `passthru = False` for memory mode.
+Alternatively, you may copy the
+blank netcdf file `blank.nc` from the top level of the mpas-o-workflow repository to the current directory and
+rename `blank.nc` to `output.nc`.

 Run the workflow as follows.

 ```
 # for workstations
-source /path_to/mpas-ocean-workflow/load-mpas.sh
+source /path_to/mpas-o-workflow/load-mpas.sh
+cd /path_to/compass-baroclinic-test/ocean/baroclinic_channel/10km/default/forward
 mpiexec -n 6 python3 /path_to/mpas-o-workflow/mpas-henson.py

 # for Perlmutter
-source /path_to/mpas-ocean-workflow/load-mpas-perlmutter.sh     # special script for Perlmutter cd /path_to/compass-baroclinic-test/ocean/baroclinic_channel/10km/default/forward
+source /path_to/mpas-o-workflow/load-mpas-perlmutter.sh     # special script for Perlmutter cd /path_to/compass-baroclinic-test/ocean/baroclinic_channel/10km/default/forward
 salloc --nodes 1 --qos interactive --time 10:00 --constraint cpu --account=<your account>
 mpiexec -n 6 python3 /path_to/mpas-o-workflow/mpas-henson.py